Consumer Behavior and Fashion

 To interview Dr. Cloud, contact Terry Goodrich, 254-710-3321, or the Office of Media Communications at (254) 710-1961.

-An expert in fashion merchandising, apparel and consumer behavior, Dr. Yoo is assistant professor of family and consumer sciences in Baylor’s College of Health and Human Sciences.
+An expert in fashion merchandising, apparel and consumer behavior, Dr. Yoo is associate professor of family and consumer sciences in Baylor’s College of Health and Human Sciences.

 His research interests are appearance-related behaviors and their implications for individual and social well-being from consumer perspectives.
 He has conducted research on body-tanning behaviors, including Sunless Tanning, health perceptions of using appearance-related products; and green consumption, including Bamboo Apparel and Hybrid Cars.